Hamas reportedly rejects rumors of hostage deal without Gaza ceasefire despite pressure

 Hamas, aiming to preserve its leadership in Gaza, is demanding "guarantees of ending the war," a condition rejected by the Israeli government, which argues that it would allow Hamas to regroup and pose a renewed threat to the Jewish state in the future.

 Hamas previously viewed its ally in Lebanon, the Hezbollah terrorist organization, as a strategic asset to increase pressure on Israel's northern border.
-Israel Defense Forces has delivered severe blows to Hezbollah in recent months, however, and Hamas is said to no longer believe that Hezbollah remains fully committed to the multi-front war against Israel.
+The Israel Defense Forces have delivered severe blows to Hezbollah in recent months, however, and Hamas is said to no longer believe that Hezbollah remains fully committed to the multi-front war against Israel.

 In addition, Hamas leaders are reportedly concerned that a potential ceasefire between Hezbollah and Israel would weaken Hamas’ position in any possible negotiations.

 The current war began on Oct.
 7, 2023, last year when Hamas terrorists and its allies invaded southern Israel, massacring 1,200 Israelis and kidnapping 251 people.
-While the first hostage release agreement was implemented in November 2023, which saw the release of about 100 mostly women, children and elderly, Hamas has rejected all international efforts to secure the release of the remaining 101 hostages held captive in Gaza.
+While the first hostage release agreement was implemented in November 2023, which saw the release of about 100 mostly women, children and the elderly, Hamas has rejected all international efforts to secure the release of the remaining 101 hostages held captive in Gaza.

 Israeli intelligence concluded in April that the late Hamas leader Yahya Sinwar was not interested in a deal and hoped to provoke a full-scale regional war between Israel and the Iranian-led axis.